sharmavins23/dca-backtests/README.md

 investing only!) with each other.

-The sample scenario is simple: An investor receives $5,000 monthly and can either invest in a particular (ETF) stock or hold it in the bank (assuming money market nets a 5% return annually, or a ~0.407% yield monthly).
+The sample scenario is simple: An investor receives $5,000 monthly and can either invest in a particular (ETF) stock or hold it in a more liquid money market fund (using historical federal reserve board data for interest rates).
 At the end of the several-year run, which strategy gains the most net worth?

 Gains are aggregated and tested on a variety of differing strategies.
+All prices for buying and selling shares are based on the market's adjusted close value.

 # License TL;DR